julianfields/julianfields/source/2014-03-25-The-Simple-Life.html.markdown

 ---

 Ever since I was a young boy I have been fascinated by traveling and exploring.
-My grandfather on my dads side was the first Fields to travel to the Amazon.
+My grandfather on my dad's side was the first Fields to travel to the Amazon.
 My dad is there now and has been going to the Peruvian Amazon for a number of years.
 I have been fortunate enough to join him on one occasion.